sadighian/crypto-rl/bitfinex_connector/README.md

 3. `bitfinex_client.py` which is the Bitfinex implementation of `./common_components/client.py`

 ## 2. Subscriptions
-- WebSocket connections are made using asynchronously using the `websockets` module
+- WebSocket connections are made asynchronously with the `websockets` module
-- Raw order book & trades data subscriptions are made by using the `subscribe()` method from the `bitfinex_client.py` module
+- Raw order book & trades data subscriptions are made by using the `subscribe()` method from `bitfinex_client.py`
-- All websocket subscriptions pass incoming messages into a `multiprocessing.Queue()` and to be processed on a separate thread
+- All websocket subscriptions pass incoming messages into a `multiprocessing.Queue()` and to be processed by a separate thread

 ## 3. Data Consumption Rules
 1. Normalize incoming data messages from strings to numbers, such as `floats()`